kubeshark/docs/src/pages/en/automation_introduction.md

 description: Kubeshark's automation can seamlessly analyze vast amounts of data, and send only data of interest for further analysis by people or external systems.
 layout: ../../layouts/MainLayout.astro
 ---

-Data carried atop K8s network can significantly help Devops, SREs and security professional reduce the time-to-recover (MTTR) from an incident as well as reduce the number of incidents.

-As the amount of data carried over the network is massive, manual analysis is out of the question.
-Automation to the rescue.

-**Kubeshark**'s automation can seamlessly analyze vast amounts of data, and send only data of interest for further analysis by people or external systems.
+**Kubeshark**'s automation can seamlessly analyze vast amounts of data, and flag only data of interest for further analysis by people or external systems.

 Things you can automate with **Kubeshark**:
 - **Detection** of suspicious network behaviors